log2timeline/l2tdocs/process/Style-guide.md

 * Use ```self.assertEqual``` instead of ```self.assertEquals```, same applies to ```self.assertNotEquals```
 * Use ```self.assertIsNone(variable)``` instead of ```self.assertEqual(variable, None)```, same applies to ```self.assertNotEqual```

-* Avoid the use of global variables.
-* Use class methods in preference to static methods

 ## Helpful tooling